An opportunity for young women to kick-start their tech career at a market-leading high-tech North West software business through both:

 Interns will be paid a salary of £600, per week, for every week of work carried out for PortSwigger.

 Applications are accepted between 31 October 2022 and 20 March 2023, from women in year 13.

 CV including full academic record and extracurricular activities.

 A letter setting out: your reasons for pursuing a career in technology, your university applications (degree subject and institutions), whether any of our courses do not offer a placement year, whether you are applying for PortSwigger's scholarship scheme or an internship, and if you'd appreciate a call from us to discuss your application.

 A reference from your school confirming your aptitude for the scheme and your expected A-level grades.

 Contact us via email to submit your application.
 Please ensure that all the documents outlined above are attached to your email application.
 If you have any questions, contact us via email and we'll be happy to answer them.

 If you need some support with your application, please read our guidelines for your cover letter.

-A visit to our offices in Knutsford to meet our team and see how we work - these are currently scheduled for a day between 3 - 7 July 2023.
+Final stage visit to our offices in Knutsford to meet our team and see how we work - these are currently scheduled for a day between 3 - 7 July 2023.